happycube/cxadc-linux3/README.md

 When in 16bit sample modes change to the following:

-14.3 MHz 16-bit
+`14.3 MHz 16-bit` - Stock Card

-17.9 MHz 16-bit
+`17.9 MHz 16-bit` - Stock Card

-20.0 MHz 16-bit with ABLS2-40.000MHZ-D4YF-T crystal via tap de/solder (stock cards have rare chance of working)
+`20.0 MHz 16-bit` - With ABLS2-40.000MHZ-D4YF-T crystal via tap de/solder (stock cards have rare chance of working)

 ## Other Tips